Bachelor of Tourism and Hospitality Management

 The structure displayed shows the advised program structure and progression.

-*General elective: Students can choose from elective courses offered across the university in any other program.
+* University elective: Choose from elective courses offered across the university in any other program.

-**Program elective: Students can use four electives to form a minor of their choice (each minor consists of four courses within one discipline).
-List of minors to choose from:
+** Business option / minor course: Choose a minimum of four business options to form a minor of your choice (each minor consists of four courses within one discipline).

 • Digital Marketing